Effanuel/go-rust-python-cpp/README.md

 # go-rust-python-cpp
-Common algos written in go, rust, python and c++ for learning purposes
+Common algos written in Golang, Rust, Python, c++, Scala and Typescript for learning purposes